 Image Source

-This is actually the most bizarre celebration of New Year’s Eve in Italy, while also being the most fun one!
+This is the most bizarre New Year’s Eve celebration in Italy and the most fun one!
 Ferrara ends the year with the classic ‘L’incendio del Castello Estense’, which means the fire of the Este Castle.
-One of the most famous castles in Italy, the Este Castle serves as the symbol of this Emilia-Romagna town, and the center of all the festivities on New Year’s eve in this city, including the mega firework show launched into the sky from this very castle at midnight.
+One of the most famous castles in Italy, the Este Castle serves as the symbol of this Emilia-Romagna town and the centre of all the festivities on New Year’s Eve in this city, including the mega firework show launched into the sky from this very castle at midnight.
 The show is accompanied by music and dance, the perfect way to welcome the new year!

 6. Florence – Feasts, Music, And Dance